 He confided in me that he didn’t need pity or someone telling him he was great in life.
 After learning technique, he simply needed to practice more.

-But what bothered him the most is how such affirmations are counterproductive and commonplace.
+But what bothered him the most is how such affirmations can be commonplace and counterproductive.
 He reasons that if he falsely believes he is good when he is not, then he might not practice and get better.
 Wrongheaded self-confidence could then drag down the performance of his section and the entire marching band.

 Research indicates that propped-up self-esteem is counterproductive

-After he told me his story, I opened discussion about popular beliefs concerning positive self-talk and self-esteem.
-Briefly, parents have been taught that high self-esteem creates more confident children and more confident children excel in school, sports, and life.
+After he told me his story, I opened discussion about popular beliefs concerning self-esteem.
+Parents have been taught that high self-esteem creates more confident children and more confident children excel in school, sports, and life.

 I told him about John Rosemond, a family psychologist who came to prominence during the 1990s, and his railing against what he calls the self-esteem movement: